 Health behavior is committed to academic-community partnerships that simultaneously enhance learning, build capacity and improve public health.
 Health behavior students contribute over 23,000 hours of work to partner agencies every year.

 Could your organization benefit from the knowledge, skills and energy health behavior students bring to their work?

-The MPH Capstone course (HBEH 746/992) is a year-long, group-based, mentored service-learning course.
-Over an academic year (August-April), each team of four to six capstone students works with a partner organization and its stakeholders to produce a set of deliverables or products (eg. reports, plans, evaluations, curricula or databases) that serve one overarching goal and enhance the partner organization’s mission.
+Health behavior’s MPH capstone (HBEH 746/992) is a year-long, community-led, group-based, mentored service-learning course that gives students an opportunity to apply their academic training to community-identified public health projects in partnership with local organizations.
+Over an academic year (August-April), each team of four to six capstone students works with a partner organization and its stakeholders to produce a set of deliverables or products (e.g., reports, plans, evaluations, curricula or databases) that serve one overarching goal and enhance the partner organization’s mission.
 Our partners define the scope of the capstone project work, thereby prioritizing their specific needs and giving students an opportunity to do applied public health work on a range of topics in a variety of settings with diverse populations.